Dauniusha/JS-project/README.md

 09.07.2021: Done styles for lobby, animations, routing.
 TODO: Start do moves table.
 10.07.2021: Start do moves table.
 TODO: Do move recording and full game cycle.
 11.07.2021: Do statistics and add it in the game.
 TODO: Full game cycle.
+12.07.2021: Do popups and full game cycle.
+TODO: Data base.